How Do Main Streets Relate to Complete Streets?

 Main Streets are enhanced Complete Streets.

-Edmonton’s Complete Streets Guidelines state that all streets are designed to be Complete Streets, but it doesn’t list any high-profile Main Streets or provide detailed guidelines for enhanced streetscaping.
-The Main Streets Guideline addresses this gap and is an addition to the Complete Streets Guidelines.
+Edmonton’s Complete Streets Design and Construction Standards guide all streets to be designed as Complete Streets, but it doesn’t list any high-profile Main Streets or provide detailed guidelines for enhanced streetscaping.
+The Main Streets Guideline addresses this gap and is an addition to the Complete Streets Design and Construction Standards.

 Main Streets Design Guideline